albop/tie_archive/session_1/index.md

 - Turing test:
   - a machine discussing with a human must be recognized as a human 50% of the time
   - can machines emulate human behaviour?
-- Chinese Room thought experiment
+- Chinese Room thought experiment:
   - how to differentiate somebody who speaks chinese and somebody who follows rules to speak?
   - turing test cannot determine whether machines think